vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] multi-checkpoint support
 - [ ] check and if reqd expose checkpointing API

+### Embedding Analysis

+- Need to figure out what the variance of the golden IPC is for a given centroid.
+How predictable is the IPC?
+- Right now, I have no intuition about what characteristics of an interval lead to variance of IPC in its representative intervals

+### Tidalsim Scripting

+- [ ] Move out the logic in tidalsim into small functions
+- [ ] Unit test the functions

+### Debug Instret Discrepancy

+- It looks like my instret detection signal is too naive and is logging many more retired instructions than actually exist
+- It is not consistent with the printed commit log from RTL sim or the spike commit log
+- [x] Done, this is a result of the core clock being 2x as slow as the testbench clock

 ### Instruction-Gran Perf Metrics

 - [x] Switch up metric extraction to inst vs cycle gran [d:11/10]